 Considering the popularity of TV among seniors innovative solutions to improve seniors’ quality of life have been developed to leverage this device usage and experience [4].
 By adding interactivity mechanisms to the traditional television experience, iTV represents an excellent alternative to provide responsive services and applications for seniors.
 In addition, the high penetration of this technology on a global scale confirms its choice as a valuable medium for broadcasting high-valued information in which seniors may be interested.

-Some studies and works in the scientific literature propose Interactive TV (iTV) applications ranging from medical treatment and cognitive training [4] to socialization [1].
+Some studies (parece redundante) in the scientific literature propose Interactive TV (iTV) applications ranging from medical treatment and cognitive training [4] to socialization [1].
 Among these services, the iNeighbourTV [1] stands out, as its development process was based on target users preferences and expectations.
 In this project, potential target-users took part in the whole development process, in a participatory design approach.

 Indeed, considering TV specificities as a medium for presenting contents as well as the user preferences and expectations is crucial for developing a compelling and enriched experience.
 Therefore, recommended informative contents exhibition should consider the target audience requirements and preferences.